Blocks

 Display events from today.wisc.edu to promote across campus.

-Core WordPress Blocks
+WordPress Core Blocks

 WordPress provides blocks such as paragraphs, headings, buttons, and columns that are central to building content.
 Below is a list of the WordPress core blocks available in UW Theme 2.0.